 Theoretical approaches are explored in addressing chronic and complex illnesses.
 Evidence-based psychotherapeutic approaches are explored for the treatment of individuals, families, and groups experiencing complex and chronic mental illnesses and addictions.
 Differential diagnostic skills and interventional strategies are explored as well as the role of rehabilitation and psycho-educational approaches across the life span.
-Prerequisites: Admission to PMHNP certificate, or DNP-PMHNP program and, NU 826, NU 828.
+Prerequisites: Admission to PMHNP certificate, or DNP-PMHNP program and, NU 826 or NU 827 and NU 828.